plone/plone.restapi/docs/source/exploring.rst

 To easily follow links returned by request based on the API,

-* go to the menu under the wrench icon on the top right
+* go to the menu under the |fawrench| wrench icon on the top right
-* choose Settings
+* choose :guilabel:`Settings`
-* activate the option **"Retain headers on clicking on links"** :
+* activate the option :guilabel:`Retain headers on clicking on links` by selecting :guilabel:`ON`:

 |postman-retain-headers|

-This option makes sure, once a HTTP-Header is configured, it will be reused during following requests, if these are initiated by clicking on links resulting from the initial request.
+This option makes sure, once a :term:`HTTP-Header` is configured, it will be reused during following :term:`requests` , if these are initiated by clicking on links resulting from the initial :term:`request`.
 This way navigating the structure using the API becomes a snap.

-The option **"Send anonymous usage data to Postman"** should be deactivatet.
+The option :guilabel:`Send anonymous usage data to Postman` should be deactivated by setting to :guilabel:`OFF`.

 Usage
 -----

-Choose the suitable **HTTP verb** to be used for your request.
-This can be selected using the :guilabel:`Postman Drop-Down Menu`.
+Choose the suitable :term:`HTTP Verb` to be used for your request.
+This can be selected using the Postman_ :menuselection:`HTTP Verb -> GET` drop-down menu.

-Enter the **object URL** of the object that should be the target of a request into the :guilabel:`field` right to the HTTP verb:
+Enter the :term:`Object URL` of the object that should be the target of a request into the :guilabel:`URL` field right to the :term:`HTTP Verb`:

 |postman-request|

 Now set the appropriate HTTP headers.

-* The ``Authorization`` header for the authentication related to the right user
+* The :term:`Authorization Header` for the authentication related to the right user
-* The ``Accept`` header to initiate the right behaviour by the API related to this request.
+* The :term:`Accept Header` to initiate the right behaviour by the API related to this :term:`Request`.

 ----------

-To set the ``Authorization`` header, there is a reserved tab, that is responsible to generate the final header based on the authentication method and username + password.
+To set the :term:`Authorization Header`, there is a reserved tab, that is responsible to generate the final :term:`Header` based on the :term:`authentication method` and username + password.

 You have to select

-* *"Basic Auth"** as the authentication method
+* in the drop-down menu :menuselection:`Basic Auth ->` the term :term:`Basic Auth` as the authentication method
 * A valid existing user with appropriate permissions

-After providing these parameters angegeben wurde, kann mittels Klick auf **"Update Request"** der entsprechende ``Authorization`` Header erzeugt und in den vorbereiteten Request übernommen werden.

-After providing these parameters you can create the resulting ``Authorization`` Header and insert it into the prepared request by clicking on **"Update Request"**.
+After providing these parameters you can create the resulting :term:`Authorization Header` and insert it into the prepared request by clicking on :guilabel:`Update Request`.

 |postman-basic-auth|

 ----------

-In the  **"Headers"** tab you now need to insert the ``Accept: application/json`` header as well:
+Under the  :guilabel:`Headers` tab you now need to insert in the :term:`Accept Header`  application/json` header as well:

 |postman-headers|

-The request is now ready and can be send by clicking on **"Send"** button.
+The request is now ready and can be send by clicking on :guilabel:`Send` button.

-The **response** of the server is now displayed below the request.
+The :term:`Response` of the server is now displayed below the :term:`Request`.
 You can easily follow the links on the ``@id`` attributes by clicking on them.
-For every link Postman has prepared another request sharing the same headers that can be send again by licking on the  **"Send"** button.
+For every link Postman_ has prepared another request sharing the same headers that can be send again by licking on the  :guilabel:`Send` button.

 .. admonition:: Conclusion

-    You can now explore the whole stucture of your application easily via the API using ``GET`` requests.
+    You can now explore the whole stucture of your application easily via the API using `GET` requests.

+.. _rest-api-onboarding-glossary:

+.. links

 .. _Postman: http://www.getpostman.com/

+.. |fawrench| raw:: html

+    <span class="fa fa-wrench" style="font-size: 1.6em;"></span>

 .. |postman-retain-headers| image:: ./_static/img/postman_retain_headers.png
 .. |postman-request| image:: ./_static/img/postman_request.png